reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

 Add reactions to the chemical reactions of the system
 -----------------------------------------------------

-Next, we define a mineral reaction involving the mineral phase and the aqueous phase.
+Next, we define a mineral reaction.
 In particular, we  set the equation of the reaction by ``setEquation()`` function.
 Then, we add the ``MineralMechanism`` to the ``editor``.
 In this example, neutral and acidic mechanisms of the calcite reaction ``Calcite = Ca++ + CO3--`` are prescribed.
 Finally, we provide the surface area, which appropriate units are